aparis69/aparis69.github.io/_posts/2017-6-24-Procedural Material Placement.md

 To achieve that, I had to modify Unity Shaders but to keep the part about the physically based rendering.
 I have to say it was fairly easy to do - the shaders are all well written and documented.
 In fact, I only had to modify two files : UnityStandardCore and UnityStandardInput.
 I removed all the reference to forward rendering since we use deferred, and then it was just calling our function to get the texture we want and pass it to the standard shader pipeline.

 This series of article from the Blacksmith were helpful in that regard, firstly because they modified the standard shader too (and that proved it could be done in a reasonable amount of time) and also because they provided good calibration charts for natural materials.
 The Blacksmith Main Page

+*See results in the screenshots below.
+On the left, without PBR and without textures.
+On the right, with PBR and textures.
+We use normal maps for rocky materials only.*

 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/screen28.png" width="480">
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/screen29.png" width="480">